sigh/Puzzles/_puzzles/simple_maths/squashed_bee.md

 ### Proof

+We don't need to calculate the bees back-and-forth path, which would involve calculating an infinite sum.
+Instead we can consider the bees journey as a whole.

 Let the length of the tunnel be $$ L $$, the speed of the trains be $$ v_t $$, and the speed of the bee be $$ v_b $$.
 Also set $$ t = 0 $$ when the trains enter the tunnel.

-The trains collide at the middle of the tunnel after travelling a distance of
+The trains collide at the middle of the tunnel after traveling a distance of
 $$ \frac{L}{2} $$.
 When this happens the time is:

 $$ t = \frac{\left(\frac{L}{2}\right)}{v_t} = \frac{L}{2 v_t} $$